- What is Interlibrary Loan (ILL)?

 As an honors student, how can ILL support me?

 Many honors students rely on Interlibrary Loan to acquire the primary source material they need for original research.
 Whether it's an obscure nineteenth century Indian document, Russian newspapers on microfilm or the original voice recordings of Admiral Peary, we'll put our resources to work for you.
-We'll help you manage your loans by sending the requests in intervals to avoid having materials due all at once; arrange to receive a book at a particular time, so you can take it home for break; or re-request an item multiple times from other locations after the renewal periods have expired.
-We'll also provide helpful holdings and policy information for other libraries.
-Please arrange to meet with a Reference Librarian early in the academic year to discuss your research topic.
-Planning ahead and asking for help are keys to the successful acquisition and use of Interlibrary Loan materials.
-For more information visit Services for Honors & Independent Study Students located under "Services" on the Library Gateway.
+We'll help you manage your loans by sending requests in intervals to avoid having materials due all at once; arrange to receive a book at a particular time, so you can take it home for break; re-request an item multiple times if the standard loan period is not sufficient.
+We'll also provide helpful holdings and policy information for other libraries, if you plan to travel for on-site research.
+Please arrange to meet with a Reference Librarian early in the academic year to discuss your topic.
+Planning ahead and asking for help are the keys to successful acquisition and use of Interlibrary Loan materials.
+For more information visit Services for Honors & Independent Study Students located under "Information for Students" on the Library Gateway.

 If I'm studying or engaged in research away from Bowdoin, can ILL support me?

 Yes.
-Perhaps you are studying away at an institution with limited resources, pursuing field research on a summer internship, travelling to a weekend conference, or preparing a publication during your sabbatical.
-While we cannot provide loans, you can count on Interlibrary Loan to deliver articles from Bowdoin's print collection, or elsewhere.
-For materials available at Bowdoin, please be sure to tell us in the Notes field of your Journal Article Request that you are "away from Bowdoin."
-Study Away Students: please refer to the Academics Section in Bowdoin's Off Campus Study Pre-Departure Handbook, or visit our Office for more information.
+Perhaps you are attending an institution with limited resources, pursuing field research on a summer internship, travelling to a weekend conference, or preparing a publication during your sabbatical.
+While we cannot send books to off-campus addresses, you can count on Interlibrary Loan for electronic delivery of articles, including material from Bowdoin's print collection.
+Students: please refer to the Academics Section in Bowdoin's Off Campus Study Pre-Departure Handbook, or visit our Office for more information.